4 Prescriptive HR Measures for Troubling Times

 - creating a community of managers for sharing and learning and empathizing “because we’re all experiencing a lot of similar situations.”

-Rx#4: Foster a culture of compassion and connection
+HR MEASURE#4: Foster a culture of compassion and connection

 Because of a lack of face time, it’s difficult to understand stress behaviors when we’re not actually seeing each other throughout the day.
-These stress behaviors are likely to increase, potentially around relational isolation, which creates challenges around collective belonging.
+These stress behaviors are likely to increase, potentially around relational isolation, which creates challenges for collective belonging.
 We can’t necessarily know what the needs, or interests, or motivators of employees are unless they tell us.

 As HR leaders we need to drive a culture of compassion that demonstrates our organizations really DO want to know what’s going on in the hearts and minds of employees.